inveteratus/trial/README.md

 trial: <number> is probably prime
 ```

-N.B. factor1 will be prime, factor2 make be composite or prime.
+N.B. factor1 will be prime, factor2 may be composite or prime.